rkwilde/countries/README.md

 # Data Engineering ETL Pipeline Project

 ## Project Overview
-*A brief description of what your pipeline does, which API you chose, and why this data is valuable.* ingest.py calls the API, saves the data in a file, and uploads it to Snowflake.
+ingest.py calls the API, saves the data in a file, and uploads it to Snowflake.
 In Snowflake I have a task that brings the important data into staging.
 I chose the Countries REST API.
 Valuable if you're interested in geography.

 ## Architecture
-*Describe the architecture of your solution.
-Include a diagram if possible (you can use tools like draw.io, lucidchart, or even a simple image).*
 N/A

 ### Components